Davis & Davis Is on Your Side

 Davis & Davis, P.C., has represented virtually every type of employee, from laborers making the minimum wage to well-paid surgeons and senior executives.
 Our Boston employment lawyers are prepared to fight to protect your rights.

+You can sue an employer for several kinds of violations.
 Workers have the right to sue their employers for violations of wage and hour laws.
 Knows as the worker’s private right of action, employees can make a request through the Massachusetts Attorney General’s Fair Labor Division or work with an attorney from the outset to ensure their rights are protected.

 There are several types of violations that an employee can sue for, including: